karthickr7/Business-Card-Project/README.md

 expected.
 You can run the application on your local machine by running the command streamlit run app.py in the terminal, where app.py is the name of your Streamlit application file.
+  7. Improve the application: Continuously improve the application by adding new features, optimizing the code, and fixing bugs.
+You can also add user authentication and authorization to make the application more secure.